gurug-prog/light-schedule-api/README.md

 ## Sql scripts

-Example of managing and manipulating with data of the relational model in SQL can be found [here](./sql-scripts).
+Examples of managing and manipulating with data of the relational model in SQL can be found [here](./sql-scripts).